Evening and Online Courses

 - Log into your course on or before the course start date.
 Your instructor will notify you via e-mail when the course is available.
-Online courses are run on a variety of platforms (i.e. Blackboard, Mentor, Faculty Web Pages).
+All Blackboard courses are accessed through the My.Fairfield.edu portal.
 Refer to the grid below to determine which platform is being used for your course(s).

 - Technical Questions / Problems?
 Help desk - 8 a.m. to 4:30 p.m. at (203) 254-4069, anytime at email@example.com or (203) 254-4000, ext.
 3207 or firstname.lastname@example.org